docker/labs/windows/windows-containers/MultiContainerApp.md

 RUN New-Item -Path \MusicStore\samples\MusicStore.Standalone -Type Directory WORKDIR MusicStore
 ```
-This creates a new directory in the contaienr and makes it the working directory.
+This creates a new directory in the container and makes it the working directory.
 Everything else that happens after this point will use MusicStore as the base directory.
 ```
 ADD samples/MusicStore.Standalone/project.json samples/MusicStore.Standalone/project.json
 ADD NuGet.config .
 ```
-This adds the music store project file to the container and runs `NuGet` to configure the packages.
+The command adds the project file (detailing NuGet package dependencies) and the NuGet config file.
 ```
 RUN dotnet restore --no-cache .\samples\MusicStore.Standalone
 ```